YasmineMh/text-augmentation-nlpaug/README.md

 ### Used Approach

-We want to augmente 2 text paragraphs each containing a mentioned label called Expansion Date, and turn them into 200 examples.
+We want to augment 2 text paragraphs each containing a mentioned label called Expansion Date, and turn them into 200 examples.

-For each paragrach, we are going to augmenete the its first part (sentences before the label).
+For each paragraph, we are going to augment the its first part (sentences before the label).
 Then, we are going to take the label and transform it into another type of date.
 Next, we are going to take the remaining of the paragraph (its second part : sentences after the label), and apply the data augmentation.
 Finally, we are going to concatenate the three generated components (first part, date and second part).

-To augmente the paragraph's first and second parts, we are going to use a pipeline of augmenters for each part.
+To augment the paragraph's first and second parts, we are going to use a pipeline of augmenters for each part.

 - The pipeline of the first paragraph:
   - Generating 5 examples using synonymAug Augmenter.
   - Generating 5 examples using antonymAug Augmenter.
   - Generating 5 examples using contextualWordEmbsAug Augmenter by injecting a new word to random position according to contextual word embeddings calculation.
   - Generating 5 examples using contextualWordEmbsAug Augmenter by replacing a word according to contextual embeddings calculation.
   - Generating 5 examples using ContextualWordEmbsForSentenceAug and synonymAug Augmenters.
-Since we have a label in our paragraph, we are going to replace the first sentences by a generated text (completeing the first words using XLNet model), and paraphrase the last sentence containing the label using synonymAug.
+Since we have a label in our paragraph, we are going to replace the first sentences by a generated text (completing the first words using XLNet model), and paraphrase the last sentence containing the label using synonymAug.
   - After applying the five previous steps, we have now 25 generated examples.
   - Backtranslating ( English - German - English) the original sentence and the generated 25 examples using BackTranslationAug Augmenter.
 We have now 51 generated examples.
   - Backtranslating ( English - Russian - English) the original sentence and the generated 51 examples using BackTranslationAug Augmenter.
 We have now 103 generated examples.